-Requests receipt of out-of-band data that would not be received in the normal data stream.
-Some protocols place expedited data at the head of the normal data queue, and thus, this flag cannot of the receive queue without removing that data from the queue.
+MSG OOB Requests receipt of out-of-band data that would not be received in the normal data stream.
+Some protocols place expedited data at the head of the normal data queue, and thus, this flag cannot be used with such protocols.